Working hard in the background...

 Welcome Bonus

-Earn up to $370 in value†, including up to 50,000 TD Rewards Points† and no annual fee for the first year†.
-Conditions apply.
-Offer effective as of January 7, 2025.
-Welcome Bonus of 15,000 TD Rewards Points when you make your first Purchase with your Card†.
-35,000 TD Rewards Points when you spend $1,000 within 90 days of Account opening†.
-Get an Annual Fee Rebate for the first year†.
+Earn up to $370 in value†, including up to 50,000 TD Rewards Points† and receive an annual fee rebate for the first year†.
+Conditions apply. - Welcome Bonus of 15,000 TD Rewards Points when you make your first Purchase with your Card†. - 35,000 TD Rewards Points when you spend $1,000 within 90 days of Account opening†. - Get an Annual Fee Rebate for the first year†.
 To receive the first-year annual fee rebate for the Primary Cardholder, you must activate your Card and make your first Purchase on the Account within the first 3 months after Account opening.
 To receive the Additional Cardholder(s) first-year annual fee rebate, you must add your Additional Cardholder(s) while the offer is in effect.
+Offer may be changed, withdrawn, or extended at any time and cannot be combined with any other offer unless otherwise indicated.

 Rewards Breakdown